UPDATED April 18, 2020 by Dave Neuswanger

 Thanks to QLIA Water Quality Program Leader Bryan Neuswanger and Teal Lake Water Quality Monitor Carol Jarzyna, Teal Lake water quality monitoring resumed during the summer of 2018.
-Carol (a new member of QLIA who recently moved to Teal Lake with her husband, Tom) and Bryan worked on Teal Lake on September 3 to determine water clarity, water temperature (from surface to bottom in the deep 30-foot hole), and dissolved oxygen concentration (also from surface to bottom in the deep hole).
-They also collected water samples and shipped them to the State Lab of Hygiene for analysis (paid for by Wisconsin DNR) of total phosphorus concentration and chlorophyll a concentration (an index to the biomass of planktonic algae) in the uppermost 6 feet of the water column.
-Added to July data collected by Bryan, these samples will enable WDNR to determine whether or not Teal Lake can be removed from the list of “Impaired Waters” under Section 303(d) of the Federal Clean Water Act of 1972 during the next assessment cycle ending in 2020.
+Carol learned from Bryan how to collect water samples, which were then shipped to the State Lab of Hygiene for analysis (paid for by Wisconsin DNR) of total phosphorus concentration (a vital aquatic plant nutrient) and chlorophyll-a concentration (an index to the biomass of planktonic algae) in the uppermost 6 feet of the water column.
+Results from these tests should enable WDNR to remove Teal Lake from the list of “Impaired Waters” under Section 303(d) of the Federal Clean Water Act of 1972 during the next assessment cycle ending in 2020.